-Peer-to-peer lending websites work by enabling savers to lend directly to borrowers.
-By cutting out the ‘middle man’ (ie, the bank or building society) in this way, the idea is that borrowers benefit from lower loan rates than they’d get from a traditional loan provider, while savers get better returns than they would on a standard savings account.
+Peer-to-peer lending websites work by enabling investors to lend directly to borrowers.
+By cutting out the ‘middle man’ (ie, the bank or building society) in this way, the idea is that borrowers benefit from lower loan rates than they’d get from a traditional loan provider, while investors can potentially earn a more competitive return on their money.

 With most peer-to-peer lending sites, you don’t lend your money to just one borrower, though.
 Instead your cash is split among lots of different ones which helps to reduce the level of risk involved; if one borrower can’t meet their loan repayments, it will only have a fraction of the impact.

-If you have savings you are prepared to lend, the first thing to think about is how long you want to tie up your money for.
+If you have a pot of money you are prepared to lend, the first thing to think about is how long you want to tie it up for.
 Peer-to-peer sites allow you to lend money for as little as a month and as long as five years.

 You don’t need a large lump sum to invest – usually just £10 is enough to start you off.
 But you can lend much more than this if you want to, as there isn’t usually a maximum limit.

 There will be fees for lending through peer-to-peer websites – it’s how they make their money – and these are usually calculated as a percentage of the interest you earn.
 However, these fees (as well as estimated defaults) tend to already be incorporated in the advertised rates.
 In other words, the rate you see as an investor is the rate you get (though bear in mind it may be variable).

 The amount of interest you earn on your cash will depend on how much you invest, over what timeframe, and the sorts of people or businesses you are lending to.

 As a general rule, the longer you are prepared to lend your money for, the higher your potential returns will be, but you must be certain you can afford to tie up your cash for a that period of time.